AdobeDocs/experience-platform.en/help/xdm/api/data-types.md

 ---
 keywords: Experience Platform;home;popular topics;api;API;XDM;XDM system;experience data model;Experience data model;Experience Data Model;data model;Data Model;data type registry;Schema Registry;data type;Data type;data types;Data types;create
 solution: Experience Platform
-title: Data Types API Endpoint
+title: Data Types Endpoint
 description: The /datatypes endpoint in the Schema Registry API allows you to programmatically manage XDM data types within your experience application.
 ---

-# Data types API endpoint
+# Data types endpoint

 Data types are used as reference-type fields in classes or mixins in the same way as basic literal fields, with the key difference being that data types can define multiple sub-fields.
 While similar to mixins in that they allow for the consistent use of a multi-field structure, data types are more flexible because they can be included anywhere in the schema structure whereas mixins can only be added at the root level.
 The `/datatypes` endpoint in the [!DNL Schema Registry] API allows you to programmatically manage data types within your experience application.